paulgirmes/P7OC/README.md

 * From the URL : <http://127.0.0.1:5000/> or an other url if deployed on the web

-* Asks a question about a place by writing it in the text form then submits it, if any answer the chatbot replies with the adress of the required place and a map with a marker centered on the location (from Google Maps API).
+* Ask a question about a place by writing it in the text form then submits it, if any answer the chatbot replies with the adress of the required place and a map with a marker centered on the location (from Google Maps API).